-10.3 No access without consent
+10.2 No access without consent

-A person shall not drive or take a vehicle on or cause a vehicle to be driven or taken on a closed thoroughfare -

-- (a) unless it is in accordance with any limits or exceptions specified in the order made under section 3.50 of the Act; or - (b) without an approval.
+- (1) A person must not drive or take a vehicle on or cause a vehicle to be driven or taken on a closed thoroughfare - (a) unless it is in accordance with any limits or exceptions specified in the order made under section 3.50 of the Act; or - (b) the person has first obtained approval from the local government under this local law or another written law. - (2) In this clause -closed thoroughfare means a thoroughfare wholly or partly closed under section 3.50 or 3.50A of the Act.

-PART 11 - SHOPPING TROLLEYS
+Part 11 - Shopping trolleys